top of page

 The Human Tether

-When I began exploring the concept of ancestry, I found myself circling one specific obsession: the "tether."
-Across every era of human history, we have refused to let the dead simply disappear.
+When I began exploring the concept of ancestry, I found myself circling around one specific obsession: Across every era of human history, we have refused to let the dead simply disappear.
 Instead, we’ve used our hands to pull them back, carving their essence into pendants, sculptures, and masks.
-It's about a biological need for a spiritual "phone line"—a way to keep the wisdom of those who came before us within arm’s reach.
+It's about a biological need for a spiritual "phone line" - a way to keep the wisdom of those who came before us within arm’s reach.

 The Face of the Oracle